Shilpa9876123/Power-Bi-Portfolio/Sale-Analysis-README.md

 ## 📊 Key Features

-- Monthly revenue and profit trends
+- Monthly trends for sales, cost, profit, shipments, boxes, and profit %.
-- Regional sales comparison
+- Sales performance by individual salesperson, including profit and margin.
-- Top-selling product categories
+- Shipment distribution by box count with utilization gauge.
-- Interactive filters by year and region
+- Interactive filters by product type and region.

 ## 🗂️ Dataset